emfcamp/numbermanagement/README.md

 ## Overview

-This is an experiemental new number management app for the PoC at Events, The goal of the app is to allow users to regsiter custom extensions and get appropriate credentials or configuration to use those with different Types of Service (DECT, SIP, Cellular, POTS etc)
+This is a new number management app for the EMF Phone Team at Events, The goal of the app is to allow users to regsiter custom extensions and get appropriate credentials or configuration to use those with different Types of Service (DECT, SIP, Cellular, POTS etc)

 It will then expose provisioning feeds to the telephone systems to create the relevent configuration based on the ToS.